acornprover/acornprover.org/docs/language/classes.md

 The names for constants and functions inside a class block are the same as outside, except that constants in a class can also have numeric names.
 Thus `Nat.0` is the name for zero, the natural number, and `Int.0` is the name for zero, the integer.

+Writing the `numerals Int` statement lets us avoid typing `Int.` before every numeral.

 It's okay to have multiple `class` blocks for a single class.
 You often want to define some methods, prove some things about them, then define more methods.

-## Infix Operators
+## Operators

-Every infix operator has a alphabetical name.
-If you define a method of this name, the infix operator will work as well.
+Every operator has a alphabetical reserved name.
+If you define a method of this name, the operator will work as well.
 For example, the `+` operator corresponds to the name `add`:

 ```acorn
 class LatticePoint {